Nico Hoerner Player Props: Cubs vs. Dodgers

 Nico Hoerner At The Plate

-- Hoerner leads Chicago with a slugging percentage of .413, fueled by five extra-base hits.
+- Hoerner leads Chicago in slugging percentage (.400) thanks to five extra-base hits.

-- Among the qualified hitters in MLB, his batting average ranks ninth, his on-base percentage ranks 31st, and he is 97th in the league in slugging.
+- Among the qualifying hitters in baseball, he ranks 12th in batting average, 48th in on-base percentage, and 105th in slugging.

-- Hoerner is batting .364 during his last outings and is on a four-game hitting streak.
+- Hoerner is batting .375 during his last outings and is riding a five-game hitting streak.

-- Hoerner has driven in a run in three games this year (17.6%), including one multiple-RBI game.
+- Hoerner has driven in a run in four games this season (22.2%), including one multiple-RBI game.

-- He has scored in nine of 17 games this season, and more than once 4 times.
+- He has scored in nine games this year, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.